khcrysalis/Impactor/README.md

 Visit [releases](https://github.com/khcrysalis/PlumeImpactor/releases) and get the latest version for your computer.

+## How it works

+How it works is that we try to replicate what [Xcode](https://developer.apple.com/xcode/) would do but in our own application, by using your Apple Account (which serves the purpose of being a "Developer") so we can request certificates, provisioning profiles, and register your device from Apple themselves.

+Apple here is the provider of these and how we'll even be able to get apps on your phone.
+Unfortunately, without paying for their developer program you are limited to 7-days and a limited amount of apps/components you can register.

+The very first thing we do when trying to sideload an app, is register your idevice to their servers, then try to create a certificate.
+These last 365 days, we also store the key locally so you would need to copy these keys over to other machines, if you don't, Impactor will try to make a new one.

+After that, we try to register your app that you're trying to sideload, and try to provision it with proper entitlements gathered from the binary.
+Once we do, we have to download the neccessary files when signing, that being the certificate and provisioning profile that we just created.

+Lastly, we do all of the necessary modifications we need to the app you're trying to sideload, can range between tweaks, name changing, etc. Though most importantly, we need to *sign* the app using [apple-codesign-rs](https://github.com/indygreg/apple-platform-rs) so we can **install it** with [idevice](https://github.com/jkcoxson/idevice)!

+That's the entire gist of how this works!
+Of course its very short and brief, however feel free to look how it works since its open source :D

 ## Structure

 The project is seperated in multiple modules, all serve single or multiple uses depending on their importance.